-This comprehensive New Orleans travel guide covers everything you need to know to plan the perfect visit … from things to do to places to stay, and everything in between!
+Heading to New Orleans?
+This New Orleans travel guide covers everything you need to know to plan the perfect visit ... from the best things to do to places to stay, and everything in between!

 It sounds pretty cheesy, but New Orleans has completely stolen my heart.